-Sai Koppala: A consumer community is a group of people who share a deep-seated attribute.
+Sai Koppala: A consumer community is a group of people who share a notable attribute.
 These attributes can be anything rooted in a person’s identity, such as their life stage—students and seniors are a good example of that—or occupation, like teachers, nurses, or first responders.
 They can even include someone’s level of income.
 For example, Walmart offers Walmart+ Assist, a 50% discount on a Walmart+ membership for qualifying government assistance recipients of SNAP, WIC, Medicaid & more.

 Consumer communities can also be formed by a common affiliation, in the way that service members, veterans, and their families are all part of the military consumer community.
 Even people joined together by a shared passion, such as members of the Sierra Club, can be a consumer community.